kacper-roszczyna/kacper-roszczyna.github.com/_pages/accuracy_audit.md

 ## The Constraints
 There were two key constraints for this project:
 1. Time - the client reached out fairly late in terms of the financial audit year, as such there was hardly two weeks to complete the project and create a working solution, before it would become unviable
 2. Cost - the client stated upfront that there is very little budget allocated to the project.
-However how little, I had yet to learn.
+However how little, I had yet to find out.

 ## The Solution - V1 - Modern AI Use Case
 From the start of the project it was evident that the client is not looking for a big system, but rather a quick fix.
 With a constrained budget
-I understood that my best bet to help them would be to create even a simple script that could be run on the company laptop.
-And while it doesn't sound glamorous that's the fastest, cheapest solution that's going to create client value.
+I understood that my best bet to help them would be to create a simple script that could be run on the company laptop.
+And while it doesn't sound glamorous that was the fastest, cheapest solution that was going to create client value.
+And that is IT's main job, to create value for business.

 Realizing that I knew that there are a few parts to this:
 1. Pulling the data from the public registry - luckily the client provided me with an API for that